 This is to certify that I have been assigned as the teacher of the students whose names are affixed below, that I have distributed a copy of the Student Handbook (Student Code of Conduct) to these students, and that these procedures have been discussed with the students in my assigned class.

-Date Signature of Teacher School Class
+Signature of Teacher

+School Class

-STUDENTS' SECTION
+STUDENTS' SECTION N

-My signature being affixed below certifies that I have received the information mentioned above and that I had an opportunity to ask questions about this Code.
-I have also received a copy of the Student Handbook and understand my responsibility
+mentioned above and the ked below certifies that I have received the information nat I had an opportunity to ask questions about this Code.
+I py of the Student Handbook and understand my responsibility I it.

-to read and und derstand it.

 Date School

-STUDENT S IGNATURES
+STUDENT SIGNATUR RES

 1

 2

+3

 4

 5

 6

-10
+7

+8

+9.